LogAbility

 Loggers and Rotator Cuff Injury

-By Brie Weisman, OTR/L, with assistance from Michaela Marden, OTR/L Also published in The Logger’s Voice Spring 2022 Shoulder injuries may not be the first thing that comes to mind when contemplating the dangers faced by loggers, but it only takes a moment to realize why they are commonplace in the industry.
+By Brie Weisman, OTR/L, with assistance from Michaela Marden, OTR/L Reprinted with permission from Logger’s Voice.
+Spring 2022.
+Shoulder injuries may not be the first thing that comes to mind when contemplating the dangers faced by loggers, but it only takes a moment to realize why they are commonplace in the industry.
 Tasks like pitching […]

 Read more